PhD in Higher Education Administration

 Spring Admission Application Deadline: Oct 1 (ALL application materials must be received by this date for consideration)

 The Ph.D.
-Program in Higher Education is designed to develop scholars and practitioners who will improve the outcomes of postsecondary education, as academic leaders, public policy experts, administrators, members of the professoriate, consultants, or training and development professionals.
-The program is a learning community characterized by scholarly rigor, strong connections to broader communities of practice, and a passion for contributing to the betterment of society through education.
+Program in Higher Education is designed to develop scholars and practitioners who will improve the outcomes of postsecondary education, as academic leaders and administrators, public policy experts, researchers, faculty members, and consultants.
+The program is a learning community characterized by scholarly rigor, strong connections to broader professional communities of practice, and a passion for contributing to the betterment of society through education.

-In our Higher Education Administration programs, our faculty seek to:
+In our Higher Education & Student Affairs Administration programs, our faculty seek to:

 - Enhance professional competence and communication skills